Our Favorite Dog-Friendly Outings for Spring

 7. Go to Grand Avenue

-This popular Saint Paul neighborhood is lined with Victorian homes and one-of-a-kind businesses known for being dog-friendly — Coffee Bene, Salut Bar Américain, Dixie’s On Grand and Red Balloon Bookshop are among those welcoming furry friends.
+This popular Saint Paul neighborhood is lined with Victorian homes and one-of-a-kind businesses known for being dog-friendly — Salut Bar Américain, Iron Ranger and Red Balloon Bookshop are among those welcoming furry friends.
 For a full-blown festival that celebrates all things dog, Paws on Grand in August includes a blessing of the animals, a “Dogs of Literature “costume contest, pet portrait-making and dog biscuit-decorating.

 8. Explore the North Loop